xiaoyunyang/xiaoyunyang.github.io/content/post/career/from-public-sector-to-software-eng.md

 ## What kind of problem do you enjoy solving?

-5. Tell me what you've been doing at your last job and why you are looking for a change now?
+## Tell me what you've been doing at your last job and why you are looking for a change now?

 - Good Response: I'm done with my military obligation.
 Want to pursue my passion in software engineering.
 - Good Response: I've worked at a bigger company.
 I enjoy working there but I'd like to join a smaller company that's more fast paced, takes more risks, and focus on developing cutting edge technology with high social impact.
 - Bad Response: I'd like a higher paying job.
 I don't like my boss/coworker.
 I don't enjoy what I was working on.

-6. What do you look for in your next role?
+## What do you look for in your next role?

-Google asked me questions 1-3.
+## Open ended technical question.

 If you are interviewing at a web technology company, sometimes they will ask: